reflectjs/reflectjs-doc/markdown/reference/language.md

 </html>
 ```

 In this example `<body>` has a value `v1` that's incremented every second.
-This triggers re-evaluation of `v2`, which in turn triggers re-evaluation of fhe `[[v2]]` expression in body text, whose result is then reflected in page text.
+This triggers re-evaluation of `v2`, which in turn triggers re-evaluation of the `[[v2]]` expression in body text, whose result is then reflected in page text.

 This re-evaluation chain is started periodically by the timer.
 This only happens in the client though, because timers don't work in the server as everything in the future is left to the client.

-In actual applications re-evaluation chains are mostly triggered by user interaction.
+In actual applications, re-evaluation chains are mostly triggered by user interaction.
 Similarly, this only happens in the client as user events don't get triggered in the server.

 ## Visibility scopes {#scopes}